-Seminar presentation (10%)
+Seminar Presentation (10%)

 Fer, Briony.
 On Abstract Art.
-New Haven and London: Yale University Press, 1997. (for more critically advanced students)
+New Haven and London: Yale University Press, 1997.

 Harrison, Charles, and Paul Wood (eds.).
 Art in Theory 1900-2000: An Anthology of Changing Ideas.
-Oxford: Blackwell, 2003
+Oxford: Blackwell, 2003.

 Moszynska, Anna.
 Abstract Art.
 London: Thames and Hudson (World of Art series), 1990.

-2. Gained a knowledge of methodological approaches to the interpretation of non-figurative and non-representational art;
+- Exercise knowledge of methodological approaches to the interpretation of non-figurative and non-representational art;

 - Use an appropriate vocabulary for describing and addressing abstract works.